rlue/ryanlue.com/_posts/2017-04-12-protect-email-from-harvesting-bots.md

 #### With the help of JavaScript

 But if you’re small fries, you can get by with a half-baked solution, like the one I use on this site.
-Since it’s a Jekyll blog, I’ve opted to obfuscate my email address programmatically using Liquid:
+Since it’s built with the Jekyll static site generator, I’ve opted to obfuscate my email address programmatically using Jekyll’s [Liquid templating language][lq]:

 ```liquid
 {% raw %}{% assign plain_link = 'mailto:' | append: site.contact %}